What you will learn in this article:

 Overwhelmed yet with what you’ve read so far?

-In picking a mattress, here are the eight factors I used to screen the endless brands and manufacturers:
+In picking a mattress, here are the eight criteria I used to screen the endless brands and manufacturers.
+In order to make the cut, a mattress had to be/have:

-Using this screening process, I ended up going with Organix by Intellibed.
-It meets all the eight criteria I set forth in the new bed search.
+Using this screening process, I ended up finding two mattresses that I loved: Intellibed and Naturepedic.
+Both brands meet all the eight criteria I set forth in the new bed search.

 In August 2017, I had a double hip replacement (the why and how is here).
 Two months before it, I bought a new organic latex mattress to feel more comfortable in my recovery.
 One of the problems I had, which my doctor said was most likely due to my hip issues, was lower back pain.
 To my surprise, as much as the hip pain dissipated in months after the surgery, the lower back pain did not.
 You can imagine my deep disappointment that such an invasive surgery didn’t take care of this chronic pain.